 Engine Change Guidelines

-Remember also, state and federal anti-tampering laws generally prohibit any modification to the vehicle's original emission control system configuration as certified by the manufacturer.
-And, Section 3362.1 of the California Code of Regulations prohibits any engine change that degrades the effectiveness of a vehicle's emission control system.
+State and Federal anti-tampering laws specifically prohibit any modification to the vehicle's original emission control system configuration as certified by the manufacturer (California Vehicle Code Section 27156 and Title 16, Section 3362.1 of the California Code of Regulations).

 The initial Referee inspection will be based on the Smog Check requirements of the engine donor vehicle.
 Subsequent inspections at a non-Referee Smog Check station will be based on the BAR Referee label affixed inside the engine compartment.

 Smog Check frequency requirements do not change after a vehicle has undergone an engine change.
 For more information, refer to BAR's Smog Check Requirements by Vehicle Type table.